-Simply adding more paragraphs and adjusting your line-height in your CSS styling can give the copy the appearance of being easier to read, therefore keeping your audience engaged.
+Simply adding more paragraphs and adjusting your line-height in your CSS styling can give the copy the appearance of being easier to read, and thereby keep your audience engaged.

-Many people skim content instead of reading or before they decide to read in full.
-If you want essential information to pop off the page and grab their attention, bullet points and bolded text can help achieve this.
+Many people skim blog content instead of reading it, deciding if they want to read it in full.
+If you want essential information to pop off the page and grab your reader’s attention, bullet points and bolded text can help.

 7. Not linking to other content

-Let’s say someone finds your content through search.
-They read the entire article, feel that it answered their question in full, but now they have other questions around the topic they want to explore further.
+Let’s say someone finds your content through organic search.
+They read the entire article, and feel that it answered their question in full, but now they have other questions around the topic they want to explore.

 Do you have those answers somewhere on your site?